iptch/go-techbier-2024/slides/theory.md

     var canBeAnything interface{}
     canBeAnything = "a string"

-    // type **assertion**. we are telling Go "this is definitely a string, convert to one" ofTypeString := canBeAnything.(string)
+    // Type **assertion**. we are telling Go "this is definitely a string, convert to one" ofTypeString := canBeAnything.(string)
     fmt.Println(ofTypeString)

-    // comma ok notation possible
+    // Comma ok notation possible
     _, ok := canBeAnything.(int)
     if !ok {
         fmt.Println("wasn't an int")